 Dr. Stanton Peele is interviewed by David J. Hanson.
-He’s Professor Emeritus of Sociology at the State University of New York at Potsdam.

 Dr. Peele, you are known as a very innovative and independent thinker.
 Therefore, your ideas are often at odds with those of the alcohol establishment.
 How have the defenders of the status quo reacted to you and your ideas?

 Well, first we must make clear in which ways my ideas defy conventional wisdom.
 Among these differences are that I see alcohol as a benign and potentially beneficial substance.
 That’s based on the centuries and cultures in which it has been used this way.